sghaskell/splunk-add-on-for-zenoss/README.md

 You must be in the **admin role** or have the **admin_all_objects** capability enabled to use the Credential Management dashboard and schedule the Zenoss Event custom alert action.

 # Zenoss Compatibility
-This has been tested against and is known to be compatible with Zenoss 4.x and 5.x.
+This has been tested against and is known to be compatible with Zenoss 4.x and 5.x and Zenoss Cloud with token based authentication.

 # Configure Modular Input
 **Settings -> Data inputs -> Zenoss**